 Media that Matters conferences have been building a thriving community of practice in British Columbia, and North America, for the better part of two decades.
 At Hollyhock, we provide a relaxing, inspiring, peer-learning environment for content creators, enabling them to focus on deeper conversations about one another’s careers, passions, and the implications of being a media practitioner in the 21st century.
 Away from the pressures of our working lives, we create a third-space, where boundaries can be pushed, friendships deepened, and valuable alliances are formed.
 The result: a stronger, more connected, more resilient media community.

-Cross-pollination among disciplines has been a cornerstone of Media that Matters.
+Cross-pollination among disciplines has been a cornerstone of these conferences.
 The wider the variety of practices, the more varied the inspiration and the more robust the ideation.
-We’ll explore new narratives and aesthetics that propel us into healthier relationships with one another and the planet, across a broad range of platforms and methodologies.
-While keeping open to new types of sessions and facilitation methodologies, over the years we have developed a consistent variety of sessions that unlock the potential in the room:
+Over the years, we have developed a consistent variety of approaches that unlock the collaborative potential in the room.

-The intimate size of the conferences has also been invaluable.
-So has the wilderness setting, removed the daily distractions of the urban experience.
-These factors alone have deepened the level of community and trust among those who have attended.
-These strong, collaborative relationships are continue to bear fruit in future endeavors.
+The intimate size of the conferences is intentional and invaluable, as is the wild setting, away from the daily distractions of urban experience.
+Year after year, these elements help deepen the level of community and trust among those who attend.
+These strong, collaborative relationships are continuing to bear fruit in future endeavors.

-Attendees have always gained lots of new ideas and information; but in the end, the friendships they make and the collective memory of community and collaboration remain with participants long after technology, funding strategies and distribution models change.
+Attendees gain new ideas and information; but in the end, the community, friendships, and alliances that form remain with participants long after technology, funding strategies and distribution models change.

-The real deliverables, the real value, will be the relationships and trust that will strengthen the media landscape and seed more meaningful projects across Canada and the rest of North America.
+The real deliverables, the real value, are the relationships and collaborations that strengthen the media landscape and seed innovative and meaningful projects that emerge out of and beyond the conference.